d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 ## How It Works:
 * `PsExec` connects to a target machine's `ADMIN$` share via SMB (TCP port 445), copies a temporary service executable (`PSEXESVC.exe`) to it, and uses that service to launch the requested command or process.
 * **ℹ️ Important Considerations**
-  * **Security**: Due to its ability to remotely launch processes, it is commonly used by attackers for lateral movement, privilege escalation, and deploying malware during ransomware campaigns.
+  * **Security**: Due to its ability to remotely launch processes, it is commonly used by individuals for lateral movement, privilege escalation, and deploying malware during ransomware campaigns.
 * **Requirements**: Requires administrative credentials on the target machine, and the remote machine must have file and printer sharing enabled.
 * **Alternatives**: While popular, administrators may use more robust tools like PowerShell Remoting (PSR) for large-scale deployments.
 ### Tool